etb24/Trimly/README.md

 ## Impact

 - Built and deployed a full-stack application with real users and production-grade infrastructure
-- Demonstrates strong backend fundamentals, modern frontend design, and cloud deployment
+- Demonstrates strong backend fundamentals, modern frontend design and cloud deployment
 - Designed with scalability and extensibility in mind
 - Serves as a strong portfolio piece for showcasing software engineering capabilities